Mastro 👨🍳 Docs

 Route parameters

-Using route parameters, a single route can represent lots of different pages with the same basic url structure.
+Using route parameters, a single route can represent many different pages with the same basic url structure.
 For example, to match any URL of the form /blog/*/, you could use a route parameter called slug:

 routes/blog/[slug].server.ts